Rocket.Chat AI App

 Configure the app

-Ensure that your workspace admin has set up the LLM.
+Before you configure the app settings, ensure that your workspace admin has set up the LLM.
 Follow the Rocket.Chat AI App Setup Guide for details and further examples for the settings.

 In the app Settings tab, update the following: